Ani511/space_weather_visualiser/README.md

    - Plotly Express (`plotly.express as px`): Creates interactive and visually appealing charts.

 2. Event Descriptions:
-   - A dictionary called `Agnirvaevent_descriptions` holds detailed explanations for each space weather event type.
+   - A dictionary called `event_descriptions` holds detailed explanations for each space weather event type.
 This helps users understand what each event means directly within the app.

 3. Custom CSS Styling:
-   - The `Agnirvaspace_theme_css` string contains styles that give the app its space-themed appearance.
+   - The `space_theme_css` string contains styles that give the app its space-themed appearance.
 It sets background colors, text colors, font styles, and other visual elements to enhance the user experience.

 4. User Inputs and Configuration:
    - API Key Input: Allows users to enter their NASA API Key.